amitpanda007/interview-scheduler/README.md

 - ~~Tech: Security rule update in database~~
 - ~~Admin: Privacy Mode: for users to only see their names & other names should be blurred~~
 - ~~Admin: Chat Mode for users to chat~~
-- Admin: Upload excel sheet with candidate information
+- ~~Admin: Upload excel sheet with candidate information~~
+- Admin: Fix candidate count on InterviewCard
 - User: Show time remaining till interview start for the current user when interview is not live
 - Admin/User: Send Notification message from Admin to users